Strategic Alliance Manager Jobs in USA with Visa Sponsorship

 Can I find Strategic Alliance Manager jobs with visa sponsorship on Migrate Mate?

 Yes.
 Migrate Mate is built specifically for international professionals who need visa sponsorship.
-You can browse Strategic Alliance Manager roles filtered to employers with a track record of sponsoring H-1B and other work visas, so you're not wasting time on applications that will hit a wall at the sponsorship question.
+You can browse Strategic Alliance Manager roles filtered to employers with a track record of sponsoring H-1B visa and other work visas, so you're not wasting time on applications that will hit a wall at the sponsorship question.

 Is the L-1 visa an option for Strategic Alliance Manager roles?